 - Conversations between law and religion are important.
 Religion seeks to understand how individuals should live and law seeks to provide the structures for an ordered society.
 Commonalities exist between the study of religion and law in the emphases on the primacy of texts, the importance of tradition, the role of authority, and the behavior of individuals and groups.

 How to Apply

-Candidates for the joint degree must apply both to the School of Law and the School of Divinity, following the admissions’ requirements of the respective programs, and be accepted to each program in order to pursue a joint degree.
+Candidates for the dual degree must apply both to the School of Law and the School of Divinity, following the admissions requirements of the respective programs, and be accepted to each program in order to pursue a dual degree.